taketwo/radical/README.md

   * Boost
   * OpenNI2 (optional, only if you want to calibrate an Asus Xtion camera)
   * librealsense (optional, only if you want to calibrate a RealSense camera)
-  * Ceres (optional, only for fitting polynomial vignetting model)
+  * Ceres (optional, needed for radiometric calibration with Debevec method and for vignetting calibration with polynomial vignetting model)

 # Installation